Director: Jason Moore

 Based on: Mickey Rapkin’s book

-Cast: Anna Kendrick, Skylar Astin, Ben Platt, Anna Camp, Brittany Snow, Rebel Wilson, Alexis Knapp, Ester Dean, Hana Mae Lee, Elizabeth Banks, John Michael Higgins, Donald Faison
+Cast: Anna Kendrick, Skylar Astin, Ben Platt, Anna Camp, Brittany Snow, Rebel Wilson, Alexis Knapp, Ester Dean, Hana Mae Lee, Adam DeVine, Elizabeth Banks, John Michael Higgins, Donald Faison

 Beca (Anna Kendrick) just started college, even though she’d much rather get started on her music producing career directly.
 As a deal with her father, she enters one of the university’s club – the all-girl acapella group The Bellas, headed by Aubrey (Anna Camp) and Chloe (Brittany Snow).
 The Bellas have to overcome a recent humiliation.
 Plus, they really want to beat the all-male campus acapella group.
 But The Bellas have been doing their thing for a little too long – and they desperately need some fresh input to win.